Petit-Quebec/sommelier/README.md

 ### Sommelier
 Contains the main Sommelier logic of the bot.
 This module is set up as an [AWS Lambda](https://aws.amazon.com/lambda/), which takes in a user Discord interaction, and returns the appropriate response.
 See [this documentation](https://discord.com/developers/docs/interactions/receiving-and-responding) for more on Discord interaction structure.

+# DIY
+If you only want to contribute code, ignore this part- [tarinyoom](https://github.com/tarinyoom/) will be managing the deployment of an instance of this bot.
+If you want to deploy your own version of the bot, continue onwards.

 ## Environment Setup